StephenCleary/blog-stephencleary-dotcom/blog/_posts/2016-02-10-react-redux-todomvc.md

 I'll be developing this project in the open [on GitHub](https://github.com/StephenCleary/todomvc-react-redux).
 I've decided to implement the ubiquitous [TodoMVC app](http://todomvc.com/), which is often used to help decide on client-side MVC frameworks.
 You can argue that React/Redux isn't really "MVC"-ish, but eh, whatever.

-The only problem with TodoMVC is that it doesn't have examples of asynchronous backend communication, which can make or break a framework decision.
+One problem with TodoMVC is that it doesn't have examples of asynchronous backend communication, which can make or break a framework decision.
 In keeping with the spirit of TodoMVC, my React/Redux implementation will also not have asynchronous communication; if I remember, I'll write a separate blog post describing how to do that after this series wraps up.

 So, let's get started!